zifeng175mo/dynamo/examples/python_rs/llm/tensorrt_llm/README.md

 limitations under the License.
 -->

-# TensorRT-LLM Integration with Triton Distributed
+# TensorRT-LLM Integration with Dynamo

-This example demonstrates how to use Triton Distributed to serve large language models with the tensorrt_llm engine, enabling efficient model serving with both monolithic and disaggregated deployment options.
+This example demonstrates how to use Dynamo to serve large language models with the tensorrt_llm engine, enabling efficient model serving with both monolithic and disaggregated deployment options.

 ## Prerequisites